uw-loci/cbmark_logger/README.md

 # Using Generate_combined_graph
 The current iteration as of 1:15PM on 6/11/25 has a few quirks that should be resolved soon, but they are listed here.
 This guide is meant for VSCode and assumes you have Python and the required extensions installed in VSCode

-1. Find the log file from the Ebeam Dashboard that you want to graph and copy its directory into the dashboard_log_file variables in the bottom two cells
-    - If running the Ebeam Dashboard, its log file will be appended to automatically, which is why the bottommost cell has an infinite loop that remakes the graph
-2. Find the log file from Tera Term that you want to graph and copy its directory into the teraTerm_log_file variables in the bottom two cells
-    - If running Tera Term with logging enabled, its log file will be appended to automatically, which is why the bottommost cell has an infinite loop that remakes the graph
+1. Open VSCode to the CBMARK_LOGGER folder
+2. Open and scroll down to the bottom of Generate_combined_graph.ipynb
+3. Ensure that your file paths are correct in the first few lines of code inside the while loop of the bottommost cell.
+    - In order to use a specific file (instead of automatically picking the most recent in a directory), you must uncomment the first two lines of code in the while loop, then comment out the 4 lines of code that follow them.
+If you would prefer, there are directions there too.
-3. Press the "run all" button on the top hotbar (mid left)
+4. Press the "Run All" button on the top hotbar (mid left)
     - You may see a request to install ipykernel.
 Click the install button in the pop-up to do this automatically.
     - You may see an error saying that you need to make a virtual environment, which VScode will do for you if you click the prompt for it.
-    - You may also only run the cells required for your uses, but pressing "run all" is easy
-4. If there are any imports that are missing, use pip to install them in the top cell.
+6. If there are any imports that are missing, use pip to install them in the top cell.
-5. The bottommost cell will be continuously running at this point, which you may want to terminate if you only want a one-time graph.
+7. The bottommost cell will be continuously running at this point, which you may want to terminate if you only want a one-time graph.
 One-time graphs can be generated using the second-to-bottommost cell if you wish.

-# Using the separated graph generators
-The current iteration as of 1:15PM on 6/11/25 has a few quirks that should be resolved soon, but they are listed here.
-This guide is meant for VSCode and assumes you have Python and the required extensions installed in VSCode

-1. Find the log file from the Ebeam Dashboard that you want to graph and copy its directory into the input for Generate_pressure_graph's getPressuredata() and Generate_PMON_graph's getPMONdata() in the bottom two cells
-    - If running the Ebeam Dashboard, its log file will be appended to automatically, which is why the bottommost cell has an infinite loop that remakes the graph
-2. Find the log file from Tera Term that you want to graph and copy its directory into the input for Generate_Current_Graph's getCurrentdata() in the bottom two cells
-    - If running Tera Term with logging enabled, its log file will be appended to automatically, which is why the bottommost cell has an infinite loop that remakes the graph
-3. Press the "run all" button on the top hotbar (mid left)
-    - You may see a request to install ipykernel.
-Click the install button in the pop-up to do this automatically.
-    - You may see an error saying that you need to make a virtual environment, which VScode will do for you if you click the prompt for it.
-    - You may also only run the cells required for your uses, but pressing "run all" is easy
-4. If there are any imports that are missing, use pip to install them in the top cell.
-5. The bottommost cell will be continuously running at this point, which you may want to terminate if you only want a one-time graph.
-One-time graphs can be generated using the second-to-bottommost cell if you wish.
+8. The graph will be repeatedly generated now from the most recent Tera Term log file and the most recent Dashboard log file.
+If you wish to stop the program, press the "Interrupt" button that appears where the "Run All" button used to be.